12 Jewelry Storage Ideas to Smartly Display Your Accessories

 If you have lots of necklaces, Raymond suggests trays made specifically for them.
 “I like to keep necklaces spread out lengthwise in long trays with partitions between each piece,” she explains of this jewelry storage idea.
 “It’s so easy for chains to get tangled, so as long as they stay flat on a tray and separate from each other, they remain neat and organized.”

 Use a rotating jewelry display

-Rotating organizers are another great jewelry storage idea if you have lots of necklaces.
+Rotating organizers are another smart jewelry storage idea if you have lots of necklaces.
 Similar to a lazy Susan, they can store a lot of jewelry and make it all easily accessible by simply twirling the display around.
-Many of them include a different storage style on each side, so you can rotate to see all of your rings, necklaces, and earrings with every turn.
+Many of them include a different storage style on each side, so you can rotate to see all of your rings, necklaces and earrings with every turn.

 Lock jewelry up in a safe

 If you’ve got precious gems, a partitioned safe is the right jewelry storage and safety option.
 “Having a designated place for each of the pieces in one’s collection helps to avoid damaging and misplacing items,” says Raymond.
 “I have little trays that slide in and out of my safe with partitions to keep pieces from touching and scratching each other.”
 Plus, there’s the safety factor to consider.
 If the worst happens and burglars break into your home, a jewelry safe will protect your precious items.

 Store your best earrings carefully, especially when it comes to your more coveted sets.
 “I store [my earrings] in soft pouches that have two compartments, and each earring is designated to either section of the pouch to ensure the earrings do not scratch each other,” Raymond says.